ChangWan723/ChangWan723.github.io/_posts/2023-08-10-Academic-Writing-Checklist.md

 title: Academic Writing Checklist
 date: 2023-08-10 15:40:00 +0530
 categories: [Study Note, academic]
-tags: [academic, writing]
+tags: [academic writing]
 pin: false
 ---

 In the blog, some of the rules that need to be followed in academic writing are summarised using easy-to-understand language.
-Excellent academic writing needs to meet the following checklist.
+A good academic writing needs to meet the following checklist.

 ---